-There is this notion of soups being the cold weather comfort food… I’d say soups are great any time of the year!
-They are a delicious party food that is easy to keep warm and serve.
+There is this notion of soups being the cold weather comfort food… I’d say soup is great any time of the year!
+It’s a delicious party food that is easy to keep warm and serve.

-These soup ideas will certainly make you lick your lips and you might just find yourself heading to the pantry looking for the ingredients.
+These soup ideas will make you lick your lips, and you might just find yourself heading to the pantry looking for the ingredients.

 This post contains affiliate links.
 After clicking one of these links, I might get a small commission at no extra cost to you if you make a purchase.
 Read our full disclosure and liability disclaimer.